Samizo-AITL/ai-control-safety-package/packages/risk-review.md

 # AI Control Risk Review

-## What this is
+## Overview
-A design-level review to determine whether an AI / LLM-based control concept is safe to deploy or should be stopped.
+A design-level review to determine whether an AI / LLM-based control concept is safe to deploy, conditionally acceptable, or should be stopped.

+This review focuses on **architecture and responsibility**, not tuning or optimization.

+---

-## What we check
+## What we review

-- AI location (real-time loop or not)
+- Location of AI / LLM (real-time loop or not)
-- Stop / fallback mechanisms
+- Existence of stop, fallback, and manual override paths
-- Supervisory logic (FSM)
+- Supervisory logic (FSM or equivalent)
+- Failure modes and responsibility clarity
-- Responsibility and failure handling
+- Long-term operation and degradation assumptions

+---

 ## What you get

-- Go / No-Go / Conditional Go judgment
+- **Go / Conditional Go / No-Go** judgment
+- Key risk points clearly identified
+- Recommended next actions (if any)
-- 1–2 page review summary
+- 1–2 page written summary

+---

 ## Typical use cases

-- Before introducing AI control
+- Before introducing AI / LLM-based control
+- When management requests “AI adoption”
 - When safety responsibility is unclear

+---

-## Fee (guideline)
+## Engagement

+- Duration: 1–2 hours discussion + document review
+- Output: Written summary (PDF or Markdown)
-JPY 50,000 – 100,000
+- Fee guideline: **JPY 50,000 – 100,000**

+This review is architecture-focused and does not include implementation.